input-output-hk/jormungandr/doc/testing/mjolnir.md

         .status_pace(Duration::from_secs(1_000))
         .build();

-    // initialize load in sync manner (duration of each request is calcuated by time difference between receiving response and sending request ) let stats = load::start_sync(request, config, "Jormungandr rest load test");
+    // initialize load in sync manner (duration of each request is calculated by time difference between receiving response and sending request ) let stats = load::start_sync(request, config, "Jormungandr rest load test");

-    // finally some way to assert expected correctness, like percentage of succesful requests assert!((stats.calculate_passrate() as u32) > 95);
+    // finally some way to assert expected correctness, like percentage of successful requests assert!((stats.calculate_passrate() as u32) > 95);
 ```